tlockhart/Error-Teapot/README.md

 Group Responsibilities:  All members will contribute to the JavaScript/JQuery code.
 Additionally, the team will also jump in to help each other as needed.

-    * Isaac: Responsible for...?
+    * Isaac: Responsible for project management.
     * Tony: Responsible for integrating sequelize, researching libraries.
     * Nadine: Responsible for UI and frontend design.
     * Daniel: Responsible for user login.

-ApplicationName: ?

-Concept: An online market to post and sell original content.

-The intent of this project is to setup an online market place for artists to upload and sell their content to prospective buyers.
+Application Name: Avant

-We envision this application to be an easy way for content creators to manage, advertise, and sell content from their online portfolio.
+Concept: Create a virtual storefront for artists to display their gallery.
+We envision this application to be an easy way for artists to manage, advertise, and sell content from their online portfolio.

 - - -
 1. Target audience:
-    - Artists and musicians.
+    - Artists.
 2. Problem the product addresses:
-    - Online media sharing websites has made content sharing quick and easy.
-However, many sites do not ensure that content creators get compensated for their work.
-This app will seek to empower content creators to post and charge a fee for the use of their work.
+    - Online media sharing websites have made content sharing quick and easy.
+However, many sites do not ensure that artists get compensated for their work.
+This app will seek to empower artists to post and charge a fee for the use of their work.
 3. Primary goal of the product:
     - Create a platform for artists to advertise and get paid for their work.
 4. The essential features of the application:
-    - As a user, I want to login to my portfolio.
+    - As an artist, I want to login to my portfolio.
-    - As a user, I want to enter a brief bio.
+    - As an artist, I want to enter a brief bio.
-    - As a user, I want to manage the content in my porfolio.
+    - As an artist, I want to manage the content in my porfolio.
-    - As a user, I want to set the asking price of my work.
+    - As an artist, I want to set the asking price of my work.
-    - As a user, I want a buyer to be able to contact me.
+    - As an artist, I want a buyer to be able to contact me.
+    - As a viewer, I want to be able to view an artist's gallery.
+    - As a buyer, I want to be able to contact an artist to purchase their work.
 # Demo

 *